 I would like to reassure the House that all the existing paper birth and death registers dating back to 1837 will continue to be held in perpetuity by each registration district.
 It is from those records that historic birth and death certificates will continue to be issued.
 In reference to the point made by my hon.
 Friend the Member for Wolverhampton North East (Jane Stevenson), we are looking at how we can make them increasingly more available online, given that they are a rich historical source.

 As touched on, the Bill also removes the administrative processes of quarterly returns, with registers having to be submitted to the superintendent registrar.
-That again will help to ensure that we have a more efficient system, and that we no longer have a bureaucracy that might have suited the early 19th century but does not suit modern Britain.
-With the move to an electronic register, it will no longer be necessary to have these types of returns, because following the registration of a birth or death the superintendent registrar and the registrar general will have immediate access to the entries without having to complete the quarterly returns process.
+That again will help to ensure that we have a more efficient system and that we no longer have a bureaucracy that might have suited the early 19th century but does not suit modern Britain.
+With the move to an electronic register, it will no longer be necessary to have these types of returns, because following the registration of a birth or death the superintendent registrar and the Registrar General will have immediate access to the entries without having to complete the quarterly returns process.

 The Bill includes provisions for regulations to be made to provide that a duty to sign the birth or death register is to have effect as a duty to comply with specified requirements.
-If an informant complies with those requirements, they are to be treated as having signed the register, and to have done so in the presence of the registrar.
+If an informant complies with those requirements, they are to be treated as having signed the register and to have done so in the presence of the registrar.
 For example, the regulations may require a person to provide specified evidence of their identity, and it may well allow the opportunity to register from home.

 As touched on by some Members, registering a death can be difficult.
-At the moment it involves making an appointment, and in some cases having to travel quite significant distances, in a rural county, for what can be quite a sad and upsetting moment.
+At the moment, it involves making an appointment, and in some cases having to travel quite significant distances, in a rural county, for what can be quite a sad and upsetting moment.
 It is far better to provide that someone can do it at home in their own time, perhaps with a cup of tea to hand, rather than feeling that it is very much an administrative process.
 Every death registered is someone—I remember doing it with my own mother.
 It is someone; it is not an administrative process.
 Again, I firmly believe that this provision will make it a much better experience for people at a very difficult time in their life.

 As touched on, the regulations will be made using the affirmative procedure, requiring them to be laid before, and approved by, both Houses of Parliament, and providing Members of both Houses with an opportunity to discuss their content.
 I appreciate that not everyone will be able to demonstrate that they have the evidence prescribed in the legislation.
 We will therefore also include a discretionary power to enable a birth or death to be registered where appropriate.

 As we have said throughout, this is about bringing in a modern system of birth and death registration, and I am very grateful to my right hon.
 Friend the Member for Sutton Coldfield for using this opportunity to present such a worthy Bill.
 It is high time that we had a modern system.
 We have seen in recent times the severe limitations that the current primary legislation presents, and it is time to have a system that allows people to be treated as customers, rather than going through a process set out in primary legislation that is now outdated.
-The Government therefore fully support the Bill’s Second Reading and hope that the House will too.
+The Government therefore fully support the Bill’s Second Reading and hope that the House will, too.

-I am most grateful to the House for its support of this modest but important measure, particularly to the two Front Benchers for giving such fulsome support.
+I am most grateful to the House for its support of this modest but important measure, particularly to the two Front Benchers for giving such full support.
 I believe it updates and modernises an important Government service.
 It extends choice and convenience for our constituents.
 It saves a great deal of public money—I emphasise that £170 million over 10 years is a very conservative figure—and it starts to put right a wrong inflicted on the good people of the royal town of Sutton Coldfield.

 Question put and agreed to.